HARTLabGroup/WSBxClimate/README.md

     -   *TreeRingfuncs.R*: Some supplemental functions for manipulating tree-ring data.

 -   Data: This subdirectory contains data used in this project.
 Note that spatial data is too large to be stored on GitHub and needs to be downloaded and stored locally for all code to run.

+      -   : Some supplemental functions for manipulating tree-ring data.

 -   Documents